26 Best Things to do in Juneau Alaska

 River Rafting Tour

-With plenty of incredible rivers and lakes in Southeast Alaska, it’s no surprise that river rafting is a popular activity.
+With plenty of incredible rivers and lakes in Southeast Alaska, it’s no surprise that river rafting is popular.
 Tour operators let you choose between adventurous white water adventures and scenic float trips.

 Eagle Beach

 Alongside Glacier Highway in Juneau, you will find Eagle Beach.
-The beach is a popular resting and feeding spot for the majestic birds and provides a unique opportunity to see them in their natural habitat.
+The beach is a popular resting and feeding spot for bald eagles and provides a unique opportunity to see them in their natural habitat.

 The large beach provides plenty of space for walking and viewing the infamous birds at a distance.

-Tip: If you visit Eagle Beach during low tide, eagles gather in more significant numbers to feed on fish.
+Tip: If you visit Eagle Beach during low tide, eagles gather more to feed on fish.
 The beach is one of the best locations to see eagles in Alaska.

 Alaska State Capital